compasspathways/ai-patient-demo/README.md

         python chat_with.py leilani
         ```

-- ## Make Your Own Patient in 1 step
+- ## Make Your Own Patient in One Step
     ```bash
     python make_patient.py
     ```